-MS in Sustainab e Fashion Description: GCNYC's M.S. in Sus creative strategies o practice.
-Building a managing sustainab from supply chain to operating a business the need to serve a tainable Fashion prepares students for leadership in transforming the business and f the fashion industry to support sustainability, social equity, and ethical new sustainably-focused fashion business, or shifting an existing business not currently ility considerations, requires a specific set of skills, considering all needs of the business or marketing messaging.
-As the world changes and demands a new paradigm for s - eschewing the former singular goal of profit for shareholders and replacing that with wide range of stakeholders - a new knowledge base, a greater flexibility and an entirely different skill set is r before but actively c equired to succeed.
-Success under such a paradigm is not just doing better than GCNYC Courses Gente courses Students will critically appraise the causes and consequences of shifting contours of global politics, economics, and social developments, and their implications for organizational leadership and responsible management GCNYC Courses Students will critically examine the implications for businesses of recent and future changes in the global business environment by applying a range of analytical tools and frameworks for assessment and development of a firm's strategic capability, competences and competitive position in a variety of global settings.
-GCNYC Courses Students will identify and evaluate organizational factors affecting leadership, including structure, culture and sources of power, enabling them to devise a strategic leadership-development plan
+GCNYC's M.S. in Sustainable Fashion prepares students for leadership in transforming the business and creative strategies of the fashion industry to support sustainability, social equity, and ethical practice.
+Building a new sustainably-focused fashion business, or shifting an existing business not currently managing sustainability considerations, requires a specific set of skills, considering all needs of the business from supply chain to marketing messaging.
+As the world changes and demands a new paradigm for operating a business - eschewing the former singular goal of profit for shareholders and replacing that with the need to serve a wide range of stakeholders - a new knowledge base, a greater flexibility and an entirely different skill set is required to succeed.
+Success under such a paradigm is not just doing better than before but actively doing good.

-Sustainable Fashion To develop intellectual acuity in the relevant theories, principles and practices of Courses Courses social business.
-Sustainable Fashion To critically understand impact, sustainability, and equity considerations i Courses changing world and how to apply them to new and existing business dynamics in the fashion industry.
-Sustainable Fashion To develop a shared understanding of impact measurement definitions, impact Courses strategy methods and key sustainability terms.
-Sustainable Fashion To demonstrate critical understanding of cultural heritage, cultural appropriation Courses and intersectionality in the fashion space.
-Sustainable Fashion To develop critical thinking and analytical skills to comprehend and select Courses appropriate methodologies and research techniques for independent research.
-Research Methods Students will critically evaluate literature and select and utilize appropriate Courses qualitative and quantitative methodologies in the formulation of research.
-Thesis Course Building upon a previous developed proposal, students will conduct empirical research, present an intellectually robust and evidence-based analysis, and develop appropriate recommendations.
-Courses: Navigating G lobal Change: Business Practices for the Common Good Values-Based Leadership Skills for an Interconnected World Business Strategy for the Common Good Introduction to Quantitative Analysis Fashion as Culture / Culture as Fashion Sustainable Fashion Strategy Sustainable Fashion Proseminar Material Considerations in the Fashion System
+before but actively do actively doing good.
+GCNYC Courses Students will critically appraise the causes and consequences of shifting contours of global politics, economics, and social developments, and their implications for organizational leadership and responsible management GCNYC Courses Students will critically examine the implications for businesses of recent and future changes in the global business environment by applying a range of analytical tools and frameworks for assessment and development of a firm's strategic capability, competences and competitive position in a variety of global settings.
+GCNYC Courses Students will identify and evaluate organizational factors affecting leadership, including structure, culture and sources of power, enabling them to devise a strategic leadership-development plan Sustainable To develop intellectual acuity in the relevant theories, principles and Fashion Courses practices of social business.
+Sustainable To critically understand impact, sustainability, and equity considerations in a Fashion Courses changing world and how to apply them to new and existing business dynamics in the fashion industry.
+Sustainable To develop a shared understanding of impact measurement definitions, Fashion Courses impact strategy methods and key sustainability terms.
+Sustainable To demonstrate critical understanding of cultural heritage, cultural Fashion Courses appropriation and intersectionality in the fashion space.
+Sustainable To develop critical thinking and analytical skills to comprehend and select Fashion Courses appropriate methodologies and research techniques for independent research.
+Research Students will critically evaluate literature and select and utilize appropriate Methods Courses qualitative and quantitative methodologies in the formulation of res Thesis Course Building upon a previous developed proposal, students will conduct empirical research, present an intellectually robust and evidence-based analysis, and develop appropriate recommendations.

+- Navigating Global Change: Business Practices for the Common Good

+- Values-Based Leadership Skills for an Interconnected World

+- Business Strategy for the Common Good

+- Introduction to Quantitative Analysis

+- Fashion as Culture / Culture as Fashion

+- Sustainable Fashion Strategy

+- Sustainable Fashion Proseminar

+- Material Considerations in the Fashion System